-In order to be able to play a “fast/tricky passage” we need to be able to do two things:
+In order to be able to play a “fast/tricky passage” we need to be able to do several things:

 - play the entire passage slowly and with ease.
-If we can’t do that, we will never be able to play it fast and with ease.
+If we can’t play a passage at a moderate speed with absolute ease, we will never be able to play it comfortably and securely at a fast speed.

 - play each individual fast physical movement with ease.
-It’s only when we can coordinate each fast movement individually (as in the above examples) that we can start to hope to be able to link up and coordinate several or many fast movements.
+It’s only when we can coordinate easily each fast movement between any two consecutive notes that we can then start to hope to be able to link up and coordinate several or many fast movements.
 That’s why isolating and working individually on these different fast movements is a good preliminary step to working on fast playing in general.

 GRADUALLY INCREASE THE SPEED